This is a story about life, death, family, and finding one's place in the world.

 Despite receiving the news over a week ago, his passing didn't hit me fully until this morning, after my parents had a chance to fly out there and hold a funeral for him.

 The year was 1973, three years before I was born.

 In his mid-30's, Andy decided to leave New York to start a new life in the American Southwest.

 He chose Kingman, Arizona, a town of just 28,000 people located along the famed Route 66 highway, 85 miles southeast of Las Vegas and 165 miles northwest of Phoenix.

 There he lived, at the edge of the Mojave Desert, for the next 40 years.

 Andy's friends described him as a smart man, but that wasn't news to us.
 We've always known he had a genius IQ, which at times would make his life choices all the more perplexing.

-One thing I can't fault him for is finding a place in the world he loved, and having the courage and determination to make a life for himself there.
+I can't fault him for finding a place in the world he loved and having the courage and determination to make a life for himself there.

 My best memories of him are from a family vacation we took to Arizona when I was a kid, around 10 or 12 years of age.

-Not only did he have the spirit of a cowboy, he dressed the part too, complete with hat and bolo tie.
+Not only did he have the spirit of a cowboy, but he also dressed the part too, complete with a hat and bolo tie.